 SEPTA is Philadelphia’s local transit agency, responsible for Regional Rail, subways, buses, and trolleys.
-SEPTA connects Center City with the surrounding neighborhoods and suburbs as far as Trenton, New Jersey and Wilmington, Delaware.
+SEPTA connects Center City with the surrounding neighborhoods and suburbs as far north as Trenton, New Jersey and south as Newark, Delaware.

 Biking is an inexpensive and popular way to get around quickly.
 Indego, Philadelphia’s bike share system, offers monthly memberships and single rides.
 Check out bicyclecoalition.org/resources for safety tips, maps and favorite routes on the Circuit Trails – our regional trail network – plus information on taking your bike on the bus or train.

 Need a ride?
 Lyft, the ride-sharing service, is the easiest way to get a ride whenever you need one.
 Download the Lyft app and get a ride from a friendly driver in minutes.

 No car.
 No problem.
 Join Zipcar and have wheels when you need them without the hassle of owning your own car.
 Zipcar makes getting off campus a breeze with gas and insurance included.
 Visit zipcar.com/campusphilly to join for $15.

 Walking!
 There’s no better way to get to know the city and discover hidden gems.
 Look into taking a guided walk tour with your friends; you’ll learn and see a lot.